dotnet/arcade/Documentation/Project-Docs/HelixBuildErrorOccurenceFinder/Overview.md

 ### Issues/questions to look into
 - Are we still only searching for the input string in failed builds?
 What about the case where a build automatically retries, then works, and is automatically marked as passed?
-- Define metrics for POC test for the speed of parsing log files (also explicitly define how you’re gonna run those tests lol)

 ### Action items
-- [ ] Update output format to be more document oriented like the following

-        {
-          "filter": {
-            "repository": "...",
-            // ... etc
-          },
-          "hits":
-          [
-            {
-              "document_uri": "uri to document",
-              "build_id": 1234567,
-              "job_id": "helix guid"
-              "workitem_id": "helix guid"
-            },
-            // ... etc
-          ]
-        }
+- [ ] Define metrics for POC test for the speed of parsing log files (be more formal in how you define how you’re gonna run those tests lol)